GEOGRAPHY OF GERMANY

 GERMANY'S ECONOMY

 MANUFACTURING AND TECHNOLOGY: Germany has a diversified economy, with a strong focus on manufacturing and technology.
-The country is home to some of the world's leading engineering companies, including Siemens, Bosch, and Volkswagen.
+The country is home to some of the world's leading engineering companies, including Bosch, Daimler, Siemens, Telekom and Volkswagen.
 Germany's economy is also supported by a strong service sector, which contributes to approximately 70% of the country's GDP.
 This sector includes areas such as finance, tourism, and healthcare.
-The country is home to many global financial institutions, making it a hub for international finance.
+The country is also home to many global financial institutions, making it a hub for international finance.

 One of the strengths of Germany's economy is its highly skilled workforce.
 The country has a robust education system that emphasizes science, technology, engineering, and mathematics (STEM) subjects.
 This focus on education and research has resulted in a high level of technological expertise in the country.
 German universities are among the most respected in the world, with many institutions offering programs in cutting-edge fields such as quantum computing.